 You can set up scheduled events using the popular Unix cron syntax.
 Scheduled events are generated on a periodic basis and invoke any of the supported target Amazon Web Services services.

 Monitoring and auditing

 You can monitor your event bus using Amazon CloudWatch metrics, such as the number of times an event matches a rule, or the number of times a target is invoked.
 You can use Amazon CloudWatch Logs to store, monitor, and analyze events that are triggered in your environment.
-AWS CloudTrail enables you to monitor the calls made to the Amazon EventBridge API.
+Amazon CloudTrail enables you to monitor the calls made to the Amazon EventBridge API.

 Security and compliance

-Amazon EventBridge is integrated with AWS Identity and Access Management (IAM) so that you can control which users and resources have permission to access your data and how they can access it.
+Amazon EventBridge is integrated with Amazon Identity and Access Management (IAM) so that you can control which users and resources have permission to access your data and how they can access it.
 EventBridge supports VPC endpoints and encryption in transit using TLS 1.2.